sadevans/my-cv/README.md

 - Made experiments with classification of visemes (visual representation of phoneme).
 - Developed WEB App for demo using Django and Vanilla JS

-The current version of the project is a classification of words.
+The current version of the project is a classification of spoken words.
 I am currently working on predicting individual visemes.
 <br>

 - **single-threaded Podcast** _(released on Mar 31, 2021)_